amd/OpenCL-caffe/README.md

 For more information on how to install, use or contribute to this code base, please visit our wiki page: https://github.com/amd/OpenCL-caffe/wiki

+#Contributors
+Junli Gu, Yibing Liu, Yuan Gao, Maohua Zhu
+We thank Mauricio Breternitz, Hanjin Chu and Greg Stoner for their technical suggestions and support.

 #Support needed
  As an open source project, we hope to maintain an open dynamics and sharing culture.
 We encourage the contribution and support from the community to improve it together.